shredthaGNAR/stars/README.md

 * [Medformatik/CrossDrop](https://github.com/Medformatik/CrossDrop): CrossDrop is a partial implementation of Google's Quick Share in Flutter for macOS, iOS and Linux.
 CrossDrop is based on NearDrop, a Swift implementation of Nearby Share for macOS.
 * [warren-bank/crx-Tubi-TV](https://github.com/warren-bank/crx-Tubi-TV): website userscript: redirect embedded videos from "tubitv.com" to an external player
 * [Rob--W/crxviewer](https://github.com/Rob--W/crxviewer): Add-on / web app to view the source code of Chrome / Firefox / Opera 15 extensions and zip files.
+* [dejurin/crypto-converter-widget](https://github.com/dejurin/crypto-converter-widget): Crypto and Currency Converter HTML/JS Widget for any websites.
+Very simple for embeds — just one tag.
 * [Ryan-Gordon/Crypto-Touchbar](https://github.com/Ryan-Gordon/Crypto-Touchbar): A script for BetterTouchTool which allows you to track to price of different cryptocurrencies on the touchbar.
 * [chrislennon/Crypto-Touchbar-App](https://github.com/chrislennon/Crypto-Touchbar-App): A web app to build Apple touch bar elements for crytpo currencies.
 Requires BetterTouchTool.
 Supports wide range of cryptos and converts to a variety of fiat monies.
 * [CryptoTerps/Crypto-Touchbar-for-Mac](https://github.com/CryptoTerps/Crypto-Touchbar-for-Mac): This is an add-on (via Better Touch Tool) to get Cryptocurrency prices on your MacBook Touchbar